 • How to draw clean muggulu designs with dots

-The tipkyanchi rangoli belongs to the tradition of rangoli and kolam designs drawn at doorsteps across South India.
+This traditional art form belongs to the heritage of rangoli and kolam designs drawn at doorsteps across South India.
 Explore more in our Rangoli Designs for Diwali collection.
-According to Wikipedia, rangoli is an art form using coloured rice, flour, and petals believed to bring good luck.
+According to Wikipedia, rangoli uses coloured rice, flour, and flower petals and is believed to bring prosperity and good luck.

-This tipkyanchi rangoli tutorial has earned 113 views from our community of rangoli enthusiasts.
+This tutorial has earned 393 views and 3 likes from our community of rangoli enthusiasts.

 What You Will Learn